mikehamer/ardrone_tutorials/README.md

 Virtual Machine
 ---------------

-These tutorials are (optionally) supported by the custom ARDroneUbuntu virtual machine.
+These tutorials are (optionally) supported by the custom [ARDroneUbuntu virtual machine](http://bit.ly/VqtDql).
 This includes all software and source-code required to run this tutorial.
+Refer to the first tutorial on how to use the virtual machine.